openstack-archive/broadview-lib/README.md

 A command line application that can be used to configure BroadView PacketTrace.

+### bv-bhdctl.py

+A command line application that can be used to configure BroadView's Black Hole Detection feature.

 ### bv-ctl.py

 A command line application that can be used to issue general BroadView